 Value added tax (arvonlisävero) is a general consumption tax on goods and services.
-There are three rates: a general rate of 22 percent (23% from 1.7.2010) is applied to most of the consumption goods, a reduced rate of 12 percent (13%) is applied to food and fodder and a reduced rate of 8 percent (9%) is applied to medicine, books, passenger transportation, accommodation, culture, sports, small repair services etc. The zero rate is levied on newspapers and magazines (up to 2011).
+There are three rates: a general rate of 23 percent (22% before 1.7.2010) is applied to most of the consumption goods, a reduced rate of 13 percent (12%) is applied to food and fodder and a reduced rate of 9 percent (8%)

+is applied to medicine, books, passenger transportation, accommodation, culture, sports, small repair services etc. The zero rate has been levied on subscribed newspapers and magazines up to 2011, but in 2012 the general rate is applied also in this case.